hiroppy/fusuma/samples/intro/slides/06-presenter-mode.md

 but you can also use this mode if you use browsers which don't have Presentation API

-because Fusuma can fallback to using localstrage.
+because Fusuma can fallback to using localstorage.

 ---